-Printable Fitness Tracker
+Free Printable Health and Fitness Tracker

 If you've been around this blog for long, you know that any time I need to get organized or make a change in my life, I make a printable.
 It's just what I do!

 It's pretty simple.
-Each day I write down what type of workout I’m doing and how long I spent exercising.
-There's room to write down what I ate for each meal, and even a little spot to track our water intake.
+Each day there is space to write down what type of workout we're doing and how long we spend exercising.
+There's room to write down what we ate for each meal, and even a little spot to track our water intake.

 Have a happy, healthy week, friends!